Pylons/pyramid/docs/narr/introduction.rst

 :mod:`repoze.bfg` Introduction
 ==============================

-Most of the logic in a web application is completely application-specific.
-For example, the content of a web page served by one web application might be a representation of the contents of an accounting ledger, while the content of of a web page served by another might be a listing of songs.
+If they are judged only by differences in user interface, most web applications seem to have very little in common with each other.
+For example, a web page served by one web application might be a representation of the contents of an accounting ledger, while a web page served by another application might be a listing of songs.
 These applications probably won't serve the same set of customers.
-However, both a ledger-serving application and a song-serving application might be written using :mod:`repoze.bfg` because it is a very general open source Python web *framework*.
-As a framework, the primary job of :mod:`repoze.bfg` is to make it easier for a developer to create arbitrary web applications.
+However, although they're not very similar on the surface, both a ledger-serving application and a song-serving application could be successfully be written using :mod:`repoze.bfg`.

+:mod:`repoze.bfg` is a very general open source Python web *framework*.
+As a framework, its primary job is to make it easier for a developer to create an arbitrary web application.
+The type of application being created isn't really important; it could be a spreadsheet, a corporate intranet, or an "oh-so-Web-2.0" social networking platform.  :mod:`repoze.bfg` is general enough that it can be used in a wide variety of circumstances.

 .. sidebar:: Frameworks vs. Libraries